haoliuhoward/Hierarchy-order-provision-network/README.md

 Replication Instructions
 ---
-GitHub blocks files larger than 100 MB and our network data are large.
+GitHub blocks files larger than 100 MB and our network data are pretty large.
 To access the replication file, please use this Dropbox [Link](https://www.dropbox.com/s/9ubb8y4o1wu15jt/Archive.zip?dl=0).
 We will move all files and data here when github allows a larger storage for free.

 Citation
 ---